Gagandeep39/docker-laravel/README.md

 - Similar to npm used by nodejs
 - Saves us from natively installing composer package

+## artisan

+- Used by laravel
+- Populates database with some dummy data iitially
+- Works with same dockerfile as php

 ## Steps Executed

 1. Created Utility docker files